alexkasko/parallel-queries/README.md

  * `cancelled` flag will be set
- * all active JDBC queries will be cancelled using [cancel](http://docs.oracle.com/javase/6/docs/api/java/sql/Statement.html#cancel()) method (errors from unsuppoting drivers will be ignored)
+ * all active JDBC queries will be cancelled using [cancel](http://docs.oracle.com/javase/6/docs/api/java/sql/Statement.html#cancel()) method (errors from unsupporting drivers will be ignored)
  * all active background threads will be interrupted
- * subsequent iterator accesse will result in `ParallelQueriesException`
+ * subsequent iterator access will result in `ParallelQueriesException`
  * cancelled iterator cannot be restarted

 ###Queries execution listeners

 `ParallelQueriesListener` implementations may be attached to `ParallelQueriesIterator`.
-Listeners will be notified about all successfull and errored queries immediately after query execution.
+Listeners will be notified about all successful and errored queries immediately after query execution.
 Listeners are called from worker threads, so their implementation must be thread-safe.

+###Exception handlers

+By default, exceptions, happened in worker threads, will be wrapped into `ParallelQueriesException`, propagated to caller (iterating) thread and thrown there.
+You may add your own implementation of `ParallelQueriesExceptionHandler`.
+It may suppress incoming exception or throw it (ot some other `RuntimeException`).
+Workers execution will be canceled on throw from exception handler.

 How does it work
 ----------------